Meet Sarah

 • spent far too much time writing programs, creative directing photo shoots and otherwise marketing community theatre productions.

-I’m proud of the work I’ve been able to do, and look forward to the work that comes next.
+I'm proud of the work I've achieved through content and excited to see what comes next.

 The work I really love